Final | February 2017 | v7.0.1 | PUBLIC | QGCDG

 Next review date: February 2019

-This QGEA policy is published within the QGEA and is administered by the Queensland Government Chief Information Office.
+This QGEA policy is published within the QGEA which is administered by the Queensland Government Customer and Digital Group.
 It was developed by the Department of Science, Information Technology and Innovation, One-Stop Shop Strategy and Implementation Office and approved by the Queensland Government Chief Information Officer.

 This policy comes into effect from the issue date.
-Agencies must comply with the currently-published requirements unless otherwise agreed with the policy owner (DSITI, OSSSIO).
+Agencies must comply with the currently-published requirements unless otherwise agreed with the policy owner.